asunlabs/pawcon-monorepo/docs/content/web/client/index.md

 New version of PawCon client documentation will be avaiable soon.
 Till then, feel free to check out previous version of client app [here](https://github.com/developerasun/pawcon/tree/main/client#pawcon-client-side)

+What I'm focusing on client side is to be _lightweight_ and _trendy_.
+This means that the client app will try to use as minimum dependencies as possible and at the same time, contains all the necessities.

 ## Migration

 As project gets bigger and complicated, documentation and readmes were starting to be scattered.
 To avoid this, all docs will be maintained in a static website using HUGO.